Rounak1409/webD/README.md

 Nice to have features:

-- Implement directed graphs (so bellman-ford can work on negative weight edges).
+- Implement directed graphs (so *Bellman-Ford* can work on negative weight edges).
 - Prevent user from sorting after the array is already sorted
 - Add functionality to change visualization speed
 - Visualize *Quick-Select*